steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 Environment variables set in the Visual Studio launchSettings.json **override** environment variables set in the shell.
 The Visual Studio Debug project settings for Environment variables **writes through** to launchSettings.json.
 They are *identical*.

-The XUnit tests cannot be run with MRInitializeUserStore since this prompts for user verification however *the console is not displayed*.
+The XUnit tests cannot be run withany required prompts for user verification because *the console is not displayed*.
 ServerFramework (WebHost.CreateDefaultBuilder) sets the environment to "Test" *however the environment variables from launchSettings.json are not used.*
-Therefore, it is imperative not to set MRInitializeUserStore in the shell so that XUnit can be run.
-However, MRInitializeUserStore may be set if the application is started through 'dotnet run'.

 #### New Computer Setup
     gulp must be installed globally.